12 Exploratory data analysis

 summary() above - most agencies are small, with the median population under 5,000 people.

 To try to avoid that clump of small agencies at the bottom, let’s make a new data set of only agencies with a population over 1 million.
 We will use the

 filter() function from the

-dplyr package that was introduced in Chapter @ref(#subsetting-intro).
+dplyr package that was introduced in Chapter 11.
 For

 dplyr functions we don’t put our column name in quotes.

-And we’ll save our results into a new object called ucr2017_big_cities Since we’re using the
+And we’ll assign our results to a new object called ucr2017_big_cities Since we’re using the

 dplyr package we need to tell R that we want to use it by using